2012 Luzon southwest monsoon floods: Landslide in Barangay Commonwealth

 At 8:00 am, in the hills of the Commonwealth District in Quezon City, a rare landslide occurred which buried two houses (owned by the Baylon and Castulo families, and housing 12 people).
 The inhabitants were rushed to East Avenue Medical Center.
 Nine were declared dead on arrival: Jayson Baylon (age 16), Jayvee Baylon (20), Jissele Baylon (7), Cecilia Baylon (50), Jonathan Castulo (3), Junica Castulo (three weeks), Jessica and Jethro Baylon, and Joshua Castulo.

 August 7

-The worst flooding occurred on August 7 along the Marikina River, which swelled to near-record levels.
+The worst flooding took place on August 7 along the Marikina River, which swelled to near-record levels.
 During the afternoon the river reached a height of 20.6 m, well beyond the flood level of 16 m and about 3 m above its banks but below the record level set during Typhoon Ketsana.
 It again inundated Provident Village, among the villages most damaged by Ketsana.
 Flooding also occurred on Espana Boulevard and at the University of Santo Tomas (UST).